 The hot summers, cold winters and mountainous country made life difficult for pastoralists and residents alike.
 Rabbits plagued the hills, the land flooded and slid.
 Access to the outside world was difficult and often hazardous, even after the construction of Skippers Road (List No. 7684, Category 1).
 Such isolation meant that everything had to be packed in, including building materials; nothing was wasted, everything was reused or adapted.

 Run 13 – Mount Aurum

 Bordeau was a well-known and colourful figure in Skippers and Queenstown.
 Montreal born, he came to New Zealand and to the Wakatipu district in 1863.
 He bought the Skippers Point Hotel, started a butchers, bakery and general storekeeper’s business as well as packing stores over the rough track between Queenstown and Skippers.
-His store was to the east of where Mount Aurum Homestead would later be.
-In his later years he shifted to Arthurs Point (where he had a store (Bordeau’s Store (Register no. 2238)) before finally settling at Burkes Terrace near Skippers.
-He carried the mail between Queenstown and Skippers for twenty five years.
+His store was to the east of where the Mount Aurum Homestead would later be.
+In his later years he shifted to Arthurs Point where he had a store (Bordeau’s Store (List No. 2238)) before finally settling at Burkes Terrace near Skippers.
+He carried the mail between Queenstown and Skippers for twenty-five years.

 Where did the runholders live?

 The runholders did not necessarily live on the run.
 In 1880 the Runs Register records runholder David McKinlay as a Skippers sheep farmer, but he was already living there – he had a seven-acre agricultural lease at Skippers granted in 1878.
 Local expert and historian, the late Peter Chandler, writes that McKinlay’s house may have been shifted to become part of Mount Aurum Homestead.